 Style Knows No Age

 The Prime Woman is also fashionable.
 She wants to dress for the body she has, and is discriminating in her taste.
 We created Prime Shop to cater to these women, our readers and subscribers.
-(You can click here to see our collection of fashion, beauty, books and home decor items.)
+You can find fashion focused particularly on our ageless generation, like the all black pieces you need in your wardrobe, and the most flattering jeans for our figures.
 It appears some fashion designers are also recognizing the potential influence of mature women and that fashion over 50 is a market they can’t afford to ignore.
 Recently, during London Fashion Week, designer Simone Rocha featured a three generation cast in her catwalk.
 In New York, The Row included models in their 40s, as did Michael Kors.
 It’s no wonder so many smart women have taken up the over 50 fashion baton and created blogs that rival the popularity of the 20 and 30-something fashionistas.